PolarGeospatialCenter/pgc-ags-fs-query-example/README.md

 [![Latest Release](https://img.shields.io/badge/released-2015--07--17-brightgreen.svg?style=flat-square)](https://github.com/PolarGeospatialCenter/pgc-ags-fs-query-example/releases/tag/v.1.0)

 ### Description
-Stand-alone script for performing an http(s) call to ArcGIS Server REST API.
+Stand-alone script for performing an HTTP(S) call to ArcGIS Server REST API.
-Includes methods for establishing http(s) connection and getting ArcGIS token.
+Includes methods for establishing HTTP(S) connection and getting ArcGIS Server token.

-Example method for performing a query to a Feature Service:
+Example method included for performing a query to a Feature Service:
 ```
 featureServiceQueryExample()
 ```

-Example results from query included as `query-example-result.json` for reference:
+Example results from query in this repo as `query-example-result.json` for reference, based on this query:
 ```python
 params = urllib.urlencode({
     "where"         : "objectid<150",